BRH0208/InfiniteCrafter/README.md

 It works by first doing a forward pass to get the minimum "depth" of an item.
 This minimum depth is then used as a heuristic for A* search, which starts from the desired element and works backwards to find a path to the base elements.
 The heuristic lets the algorithm assume that a path will take no shorter than the depth of its simplest element, giving the algorithm a sense of "direction" towards simpler states.
 The path is guaranteed shortest only for combinations included in the dataset.

-This repository contains .pkl files that are saved preproccessing steps for a large dictionary of valid combinations, this speeds up processing but if you desire to use your own dataset, Encoder.py must be provided 'InfiniteCraft.tsv' as a tab-seperated value document in the format of
+This repository contains .pkl files that are saved from pre-processing steps for a large dictionary of valid combinations.
+This speeds up processing, but if you desire to use your own dataset, Encoder.py must be provided 'InfiniteCraft.tsv' as a tab-separated value document in the format of
 ```
+first \t second \t result
+first \t second \t result
-input \t input \t output \n
+first \t second \t result
 ```
-with header line.
+With a header line.
 For example, see included InfiniteCraft.tsv.